george-pov/YTSkedy/docs/api/persistence.md

   duplicate yields a `NameAlreadyExists` outcome the host maps to `409 Conflict`.
   The expected number of platforms is small, so a dedicated uniqueness index row is intentionally out of scope.
+- `ReferenceKey` stores the optional provider-neutral display key for the platform.
+Null or blank input is stored and read as `null`; non-empty values are stored with the submitted casing after trimming.
+- Non-empty reference keys are unique across all platform types using case-insensitive comparison.
+Uniqueness uses the same check-then-write scan of active platform rows as platform-name uniqueness.
+A rare concurrent duplicate-key race is accepted for this slice; no reference-key guard row, partition, or table is written.
 - `type` is immutable after create because it determines the publish-settings schema and provider adapter. `UpdateAsync` reads the stored type and reuses it to serialize the new settings.
 Unknown stored type values fail the read.